Everything you need to know about the 2017 MLS SuperDraft

 The majority of draft prospects are NCAA college seniors who have exhausted their college eligibility.
 Generation adidas players and non-collegiate international players are also eligible for selection in the SuperDraft.
 Clubs may nominate players for the League's Draft-Eligible List, and only players from that list may be selected.

-Many of the players that will be selected will be participating in the adidas MLS Player Combine, which takes place at the StubHub Center in Carson, California from January 8-12.
+Many of the players that will be selected have partcipated in the adidas MLS Player Combine, which took place at the StubHub Center in Carson, California from January 8-12.

 How The SuperDraft Works